lab1092/blender-manual_ja/manual/sequencer/effects.rst

 and Channel 5 alphaovers the toucan on top of the composited red arrow.
 The last effect added is tied to Channel 0 which will be rendered.

 ..
-Comment: <!--Not (more) true, I think!
+Comment: Not (more) true, I think!
-   {{Note|Alpha Channel Needed for AlphaOver|The foreground strip must have an alpha channel, such as Scene or a .PNG image sequence, for AlphaOver to work properly; .Avi and .Mov files do not have an alpha channel so they can only be used as a background.}}
+      Alpha Channel Needed for AlphaOver|The foreground strip must have an alpha channel, such as Scene or a .PNG image sequence, for AlphaOver to work properly; .Avi and .Mov files do not have an alpha channel so they can only be used as a background.
-   --> .

 By clicking the PreMult Alpha button in the properties panel of the foreground strip, the Alpha values of the two strips are not multiplied or added together.